permguard/permguard/site/content/docs/0.0.x/getting-started/permguard-paradigm.md

 </div>

 It follows a `Bring Your Own Identity (BYOI)` approach, meaning it integrates with your existing authentication system instead of replacing it.
-You can configure identity sources to sync identities from your current `identity provider`, ensuring that all permissions are managed consistently and centrally, regardless of where you use **Permguard**.

 {{< callout context="note" icon="info-circle" >}}
 The main goal of **Permguard** is to provide a strong authorization system with built-in administrative tools.
-It connects to identity sources through ingestion APIs, but these must be integrated with custom solutions.
-This keeps **Permguard** flexible and easy to manage without unnecessary complexity.
 {{< /callout >}}

 The solution is `language-agnostic`, supporting multiple policy languages, starting with [Cedar Policy Language](https://www.cedarpolicy.com/en).